Creepshow 3: Production

+In October 1992, Laurel Entertainment was reportedly developing Creepshow 3 as an animated film and was meeting with various animation studios for the project.

+In July 1994, it was reported that a third Creepshow film was in development as a live-action TV movie.
+Taurus Entertainment CEO, James Dudelson, was the driving force behind the development of the third Creepshow film which was intended to serve as a backdoor pilot for a Creepshow TV series which at this point in development rather than following the anthological structure of the films instead would focus ongoing plotlines and characters with an initial run of 21 hour-long episodes planned.

 Creepshow 3 was backed by the Taurus Entertainment Company and directed by James Glenn Dudelson and Ana Clavell.
 The film's special make-up effects were created by Greg McDougall, who has also worked on Steven Spielberg's War of the Worlds in the special effects department.

 Release

-The film was released on April 24, 2006, in Bristol, Rhode Island, in the United States by HBO through their parent company Warner Home Video.
-The film was released in the United Kingdom on October 20, 2008, by Anchor Bay UK.
+The film was released on April 24, 2006, in Bristol, Rhode Island, in the United States by HBO in 2007, and in the United Kingdom on October 20, 2008, by Anchor Bay UK.

 Reception

 On review aggregation website Rotten Tomatoes the film has an approval rating of 0% based on 6 reviews, with an average rating of 2.7/10.

 Steve Barton at Dread Central called it an "in name only" sequel and that it was "void of any character, depth, integrity, scares, or feeling."
 James Butane, also of Dread Central, rated it 2/5 and said "This is not a movie worthy to be called Creepshow for any reason, believe me."
 Rob Hunter of /Film panned the film as "bad" and said "the film never feels like a Creepshow film."